 - Provide accurate information when discussing patient management with physicians and other support staff

-- Process and communicate information on the patient’s status with accuracy in a timely manner for appropriate interaction with physician, supervisors, and other members of the health care team.
+- Process and communicate information on the patient’s status with accuracy in a timely manner for appropriate interaction with physicians, supervisors and other members of the health care team.

 Cognitive and intellectual abilities to: